mendix/docs/content/en/docs/data-hub/data-hub-catalog/_index.md

 ## 1 Introduction

 The Data Hub Catalog is a development tool provided in the Mendix Cloud.
-OData REST services provided by Mendix Apps running in the Mendix Cloud will automatically be registered in the Catalog upon deployment.
+OData REST services provided by Mendix Apps running in the Mendix Cloud, [published OData services](/refguide/published-odata-services/), will automatically be registered in the Catalog upon deployment.
 This provides you with an up-to-date view of all the OData REST APIs published and consumed by your Mendix apps.
 These assets can be [curated](/data-hub/data-hub-catalog/curate/) registered assets are curated in the Data Hub Catalog to ensure that they are exposed to the relevant users and can be found easily.
 The [Data Hub Landscape](/data-hub/data-hub-landscape/), part of the Catalog, is a graphical representation of the relationship between apps and services.

 {{% alert color="info" %}}
 If you deploy your Mendix apps in an alternative environment, e.g., on-prem or private cloud, you can use the Data Hub Catalog APIs to register your apps and services in the Data Hub Catalog, to enable to same visibility of your deployed APIs.
 For information about using Data Hub for local deployment, see Data Hub without Mendix Cloud {{% /alert %}}

-## 2 Data Hub Home {#data-hub-home}
+## 2 Data Hub Catalog Home {#data-hub-home}

-From the Data Hub [Home](https://hub.mendix.com) screen, you can carry out the major functions of Data Hub.
+From the Data Hub Catalog [Home](https://hub.mendix.com) screen, you can carry out the major functions of Data Hub.

 {{< figure src="/attachments/data-hub/share-data/data-hub-home.png" alt="Data Hub screen" >}}